Hewan12/Bitcoin-Price-Forecasting-with-Time-Series-Models/README.md

 The following visualizations are included in the project:

 - **Heatmaps for Confusion Matrices**:
   - These heatmaps visualize the performance of the models by showing the confusion matrices.
 The color intensities indicate the number of correct and incorrect predictions made by the models.
-Users can assess model accuracy by looking for high values along the diagonal (correct predictions) and low values in off-diagonal cells (incorrect predictions).
+You can assess model accuracy by looking for high values along the diagonal (correct predictions) and low values in off-diagonal cells (incorrect predictions).

-- **LSTM Forecast vs Actual**:
+- **LSTM Model**:
   - This plot compares the predicted Bitcoin prices from the LSTM model with the actual prices from the test data.
-By examining this visualization, users can see how closely the model's forecast matches real price movements over time.
+By examining this visualization, we can see how closely the model's forecast matches real price movements over time.
 The closer the predicted values are to the actual values, the better the model's performance.

-- **ARIMA Forecast vs Actual**:
+- **ARIMA Forecast vs Actual Prices**:
   - This plot compares the predicted Bitcoin prices from the ARIMA model with the actual prices.
-Similar to the LSTM plot, users can evaluate the accuracy of the ARIMA model by observing how closely the forecast aligns with the true values.
+Similar to the LSTM plot, we can evaluate the accuracy of the ARIMA model by observing how closely the forecast aligns with the true values.
 Any large deviations from the actual prices suggest areas where the ARIMA model is less accurate compared to LSTM.

-- **SARIMA Forecast vs Actual**:
+- **SARIMA Forecast vs Actual Prices**:
   - This plot compares the predicted Bitcoin prices from the SARIMA model with the actual prices.
-Similar to the LSTM plot, users can evaluate the accuracy of the SARIMA model by observing how closely the forecast aligns with the true values.
-Any large deviations from the actual prices suggest areas where the SARIMA model is less accurate compared to LSTM.
+Similar to the LSTM plot, we can evaluate the accuracy of the SARIMA model by observing how closely the forecast aligns with the true values.
+Any large deviations from the actual prices suggest areas where the SARIMA model is less accurate compared to LSTM and ARIMA models.

 ## Conclusion